philstutorials/philstutorials.github.io/CPSC359.md

 > [Slides](https://slides.com/pathomas/gpio-programming-button)

 ### November 20th and November 22th:
-Tuesday we'll dissect an example of interrupt driven programming.
+Tuesday we'll analyze an example of interrupt driven programming, extend it, and hopefully review the steps to complete your assignment.
 > [Slides](https://slides.com/pathomas/gpio-programming-interrupts#/)

 On Thursday finish your assignment and ask for help if you're lost.